Architects & Specifiers

 Flowing screeds based on calcium sulphate have been available in the UK for over 25 years but despite many obvious advantages over traditional screed have only gained a relatively small market share.
 Primary benefits are controlled quality, higher performance, speed and ease of application.

-Cemfloor is similar in application to other flowing screeds but is based on cement rather than Gypsum.
-Very new to the UK, it is already generating enormous interest and sales are growing rapidly.
-The primary benefits are similar to other flowing screeds but with quicker drying, there is no need for special preparations before applying floor finishes and no risk of incompatibility with the range of cement based adhesives and levellers.
+Cemfloor is a BBA approved cement based liquid screed.
+Since its introduction to the UK market, it has continued to grow from strength to strength.
+The primary benefits are similar to other flowing screeds but with quicker drying, there is no need for special preparations before applying floor finishes, and no risk of incompatibility with the range of cement based adhesives and levellers.

 A bonded screed is, simply, a screed that is bonded to a substrate.
 This would usually be to a concrete slab or such as a beam and block floor.